Creating a Value Prop

 1. Smart Sheets - Value Proposition Builder

-Smarts Sheets is a great tool for value propositions as it basically breaks the process down to a "fill in the blanks" scenario.
+Smarts Sheets is a great tool for value propositions as it basically provides a value proposition template in a "fill in the blanks" scenario.
 Instead of having to craft an entire value prop from start to finish using your own inspiration, it helps you build a framework and provide guidelines to steer you in the right direction and ensure the value and uniqueness of your services are accurately conveyed.

 2. Strategyzer - Value Proposition Canvas